-To date, we have received up-front payments in a total aggregate amount of \$300,000 under the Terumo Thailand Agreement.
+To date, we have received up-front payments in a total aggregate amount of \$450,000 under the Terumo Thailand Agreement.
 The minimal aggregate consideration that Terumo Thailand owes us under the agreement is approximately \$7.2 million, of which \$450,000 is to be paid in three equal installments of \$150,000 for the sole distribution rights, transferring the regulatory approval from our regulatory agent to Terumo Thailand and knowledge sharing and \$329,000 for the first purchase order.
-As of December 31, 2021, we have received two installments for the sole distribution rights transferring the regulatory agent to Terumo Thailand and knowledge sharing, each in the amount of \$150,000.
-In addition, we have received \$498,000 in furtherance of the first purchase order.
-We expect the last instalment in the amount of \$150,000 to be paid in the first half of 2022.
+In 2021 we received \$498,000 in furtherance of the first purchase order.
+In addition, in 2022, we received \$29,800.